Asking Not Why—but What and When

 Asking questions one at a time Asking multi-step/multi-part questions

-Following with questions Asking leading questions
+Following their lead with questions Leading with questions

 Using what, who, and when questions Using why questions

-Go to ASHa’s Practice Portal page on Cultural Responsiveness for more information on how to collect case histories and conduct an ethnographic interview.
+Go to ASHA's Practice Portal page on Cultural Responsiveness for more information on how to collect case histories and conduct an ethnographic interview.